Cayuga, Texas: Geography

 Cayuga sits along the junction of U.S. Highway 287 and Farm to Market Road 59, 5 mi east of the Trinity River in northwestern Anderson County.
 Nearby cities include Palestine, located 27 mi southwest; Corsicana, located 32 mi west; and Athens, located 20 mi north.

 Education

-The first school in the area started at the home of Charles Gilmore, and was taught by George W. Tuggle, who also served as chief justice of Anderson County.
+The first school in the area started at the home of Charles Gilmore and was taught by George W. Tuggle, who also served as chief justice of Anderson County.
 He and his wife, Elizabeth Tuggle, gave a half-acre of their land near Tuggle Springs in the Bethel area for the first schoolhouse on May 7, 1860.
 It remained until it was moved to the Cayuga-Blackfoot road in the 1880s.
 It was moved to an unknown location just off Farm to Market Road 59 in 1922, following an argument.
-In 1974, the school closed, and students attended school in Bethel.
+In 1974, the school was relocated to Bethel, Texas.
 Today, the community is served by the Cayuga Independent School District.